 Fully electric vehicles are currently exempt from Vehicle Tax.
-For company car drivers, electric and hybrid cars emitting 50 g/km of CO2 or less incurred a Benefit In Kind tax of only 9% in 2017/18.
+For company car drivers, electric zero emission vehicles incur a Benefit in Kind rate of 0% in 2020/21.
 This can represent huge savings for the driver.
 You can use this easy Tax Calculator to see how much you could save.

 They are cheaper to maintain

 Electric cars have just three main components – the on-board charger, inverter and motor – and fewer moving parts.
 Service, maintenance and repair (SMR) costs for plug-in vehicles can be significantly lower than those for internal combustion engine models.